AdamLassiter/solo-calc/README.md

 # A Graphical Representation of the Solos Calculus
-A Python/Tkinter implementation of the Solos calculus and Solo diagrams.
+A Python/Tkinter implementation of the Solos calculus and of Solos diagrams.
 This forms the submission for CM30082 Dissertation, BSc Comp.Sci. w/ Maths. for Adam Lassiter, Uni. of Bath, 2017.

 ## Getting Started